 In September 2012, only 511 women were behind bars.
-In September 2017, 800 women were in jail – either on remand or sentenced prisoners.
+Five years later, in September 2017, 800 women were in jail – either on remand or sentenced prisoners.
 This means the female prison population is rising nearly three times as fast as the male population.
 Department of Corrections chief executive Ray Smith said the rising female population was a “huge problem”.

-According to Corrections, there is a growing proportion of female prisoners affiliated with gangs, and the problem was exacerbated by drug addiction, especially methamphetamine.
+According to Corrections, there is a growing proportion of female prisoners affiliated with gangs, but the problem is exacerbated by drug addiction, especially methamphetamine.

 Police Commissioner Mike Bush was unable to explain the rise of criminal offending among women but suggested that social media might be to blame.
-He said there had been a recent surge in female offenders taking part in burglaries and police car Maybe the numbers are going up? chases; some of these crimes were soon posted, or talked about, on social media.
+He said there had been a recent surge in female offenders taking part in burglaries and police car chases.
+Some of these crimes were soon posted, or talked about, on social media.
 Bush said:

 “My concern is that some of these crimes are driven out of wanting a few minutes of fame.”